Probing the topological character of superconductors via non-local Hanbury-Brown and Twiss correlations: Results and Discussion

-where $\delta= +1$, for chiral case and $\delta= -1$, for helical-$p$ case.
-Bias voltage dependence of shot noise cross-correlations for chiral pairing is same for both transparent as well as tunnel limit, whereas for helical-$p$ pairing, barrier strength has an influence on bias voltage dependence of shot noise cross-correlations.
+where $c$ is a constant value.
+Bias voltage dependence of shot noise cross-correlations for chiral pairing is the same in both transparent and tunnel limits.
+In contrast, barrier strength influences bias voltage dependence of shot noise cross-correlations for other cases.

-We have observed that shot noise cross-correlations for topological superconductors do not obey the linearity in bias voltage $V_2$ because of the difference in pairing symmetry and $\theta$ dependence in $\textbf{d}$ which is due to nontrivial topology that is pivotal in distinguishing various topological pairing and also the reason for SABS.